aecamaclang/SouthernOntario_PTM/README.md

 - *05_Manuscript-figures.Rmd* creates the figures used in the manuscript and appendices.

 **data/raw/**
 - contains the raw and summary data files used as inputs for the analysis.
+Also includes a blank copy of the Benefits worksheet provided to experts for eliciting estimates of probabilities of persistence.
 - The *benefits/* subfolder is where .csv data files of individual expert estimates (*exp**XX**.csv*, where XX are expert ID numbers) are typically stored; note, however, that these files have been excluded from this archive to maintain expert confidentiality.
 A blank table (*exp00.csv*) has been provided instead for reference.

 **docs/**